Nowacki97PL/CarRental/README.md

 ## Installation

-To run AdoptMe locally, follow these steps:
+To run CarRental locally, follow these steps:

 1. Clone the repository: